Brun0oO/Pythonista/README.md

 * You can change the current content using a remote web browser connected to your iOS device.

 * The tool detects sketchfab content and activates automatically its VR view.
 A same mechanism exists for A-frame content but it's more experimental.

+## ARKit

+My first attempt to use the ARKit framework within iOS 11 Beta...